Lea1496/LoveBox/README.md

 This project was highly inspired by [julisa99's](https://github.com/julisa99) project [Lovebox](https://github.com/julisa99/Lovebox).
 I made some changes to her original project : instead of using an Oled screen, I used a lcd 1602 and added a feature that makes the screen turn off when there is no new message.

-The is the [model](https://www.printables.com/model/156756-lovebox-clone-send-love-messages?lang=en) I used for the 3D printed heart.
+This is the [model](https://www.printables.com/model/156756-lovebox-clone-send-love-messages?lang=en) I used for the 3D printed heart.